 17. What other support Is available to parents and how can I contact them?

 Contact the Inclusion Manager (J Rushton) for leaflets/information about a range different support groups and additional services available to support the parents/carers of children with SEND.
-Many leaflets are on display in the school reception area and provide links to SEND Services, SENDIASS, the Safeguarding Board and Independent School Services (ISS).
+Many leaflets are on display in the school reception area and provide links to Inclusion Learning Services, SENDIASS, the Safeguarding Board and Independent School Services (ISS).

 If there is anything that you would like to discuss, please do not hesitate to contact Mrs Rushton at your earliest convenience.
-Additionally, please note that the school SEN Policy and the Local Offer are both linked on the school website and should provide further information relating to special educational needs.
+Additionally, please note that the school SEND Policy and the Local Offer are both linked on the school website and should provide further information relating to special educational needs.